Sonia Pressman Fuentes

 - YouTube clip on Sonia's role in the founding of NOW from a video by Jamie Spooner and Carolyn Mayes for the series The Wisdom of Elders Across America.

 Sonia and Richard Ohlsson were interviewed on METV (Manatee Educational TV) in Bradenton, FL on August 31, 2015, about the Ravensbrück Archive.
-This is a project to translate into English the interviews in Polish of 500 Polish women survivors of the Ravensbrück Concentration Camp, digitize those translations, and put them on the Internet so they will be available to the public.
+This project to translate into English the interviews in Polish of 500 Polish women survivors of the Ravensbrück Concentration Camp, digitize those translations, and put them on the Internet so they will be available to the public has now been completed.
+A press release about it is at the Lund University website.

 Sonia, discussing the founding of NOW (February, 2010).
 This interview was conducted by filmmakers Jamie Spooner and Carolyn Mayes in February 2010; their website is icarevillage.com.